AlexMaster168/AlexMaster168/README.md

 ## 😄 About me

-✌️ My name is Alexey, I am 21 years old.
+✌️ My name is Oleksil, I am 21 years old.
 I have been doing programming for about 6 years, trying out different technologies.

 🎓I am student in State Intellectual Institute of Communications.

-👩‍💻 My experience is React junior in Asferro from January to February 2022
+👩‍💻 My experience is React junior in Asferro from January to February 2022 Refactoring of administrative information panel project from GraphQL Apollo to REST API.
+Contributed to a full-stack development team until the company ceased operations due to war.

 Something about me: